harshithabhargavi/RansomewareDetection/README.md

 Ransomware is a type of malicious software (malware) that blocks access to a computer system or encrypts files, and then demands a ransom payment from the victim to restore access.

-🔑 Key Characteristics:
+🔑 Key Characteristics

-Encryption of files: Ransomware often encrypts important files, making them inaccessible.
+🗂️ Encryption of files: Makes important files inaccessible.

-Ransom demand: Attackers demand payment (often in cryptocurrency) to provide the decryption key.
+💰 Ransom demand: Attackers demand payment (often in cryptocurrency).

-Spread mechanisms: It can spread via malicious email attachments, infected downloads, or network vulnerabilities.
+📩 Spread mechanisms: Email attachments, infected downloads, or network vulnerabilities.

-High impact: Targets individuals, organizations, and even critical infrastructure, leading to financial losses and downtime.
+🚨 High impact: Leads to financial losses and downtime for individuals or organizations.

-⚠️ Real-World Examples:
+⚠️ Real-World Examples

-WannaCry (2017): Spread rapidly worldwide, affecting hospitals, companies, and governments.
+WannaCry (2017): Spread worldwide, affecting hospitals, companies, and governments.

-NotPetya (2017): Caused billions in damages, targeting multinational corporations.
+NotPetya (2017): Caused billions in damages, hitting multinational corporations.

-Ryuk: Known for targeting enterprises and demanding large ransoms.
+Ryuk: Targeted enterprises with high ransom demands.

 🛡️ Why Detection is Important

-Ransomware attacks are increasing in both frequency and sophistication.
-Early detection can:

-Prevent encryption of sensitive files.
+Prevents file encryption before it spreads.

-Protect organizations from financial losses.
+Protects organizations from financial and reputational damage.

-Enhance cybersecurity resilience.
+Improves cybersecurity resilience.

 📂 Project Structure
 .